-Most of us believed he had created the Diary Horcrux before he turned 17 because the Diary revenant told us that it was put into the book when it was 16, and the revenant had no obvious reason to be lying about the matter.
-Tom already had possession of the Ring by that time, so it isn’t much of a stretch to assume that he may not have wasted much time in creating that one, either.
+At that point, most of us still believed he had created the Diary Horcrux before he turned 17 because the Diary revenant told us that it was put into the book when it was 16, and the revenant had no obvious reason to be lying about the matter.
+Tom already had possession of the Ring by that time, so it wasn’t much of a stretch to assume that he may not have wasted much time in creating the Diary, either.

 He could have created the Ring first.
-In fact, he probably had.
-Maybe that’s the reason he felt he could be so blasé about creating the Diary as a weapon as well as a safeguard.
-He already knew that he had another in reserve.
+In fact, I believe he probably did.
+In fact I believe that it was the Ring that he created from Myrtle’s death, not the Diary.
+At that point in time he was habitually wearing the Peveril ring.
+We do not know that he habitually carried the diary on his person.
+Maybe that’s the reason he felt he could be so blasé about later creating the Diary as a weapon as well as a safeguard.
+He already knew that he had another Horcrux in reserve.
 (Hold that thought.)

 But we didn’t know that for certain.
 And from other indications it wasn’t the most probable answer.
-He seems to have kept the Diary in his own possession longer than just about any of the others, so he probably felt safe enough regarding it’s security.
+He seems to have kept the Diary (either as a Horcrux or not) in his own possession longer than just about any of the others, so he probably felt safe enough regarding it’s security.

 And then, in 1981, he at last decided to create his final one.